 How do I apply?

-Recruitment for trainees for January 2020 has now closed.
-Our next intake of practitioners will be for January 2021.
+Our next intake of practitioners will be for January 2024.
 To see current job vacancies, check the ‘Latest Jobs’ section of our website, search on NHS jobs, or check the following websites for services that have recruited Parenting trainees in the past year: